Yan-Oliveira/doc-fao/content/hide-show-dynamic-fields/admin.rst

    DynamicField_Brand:
    - VW

 The condition for this ACL rule.
 If brand *VW* is selected, the rule will come into action.
-The array contains the used possible values keys found in your database inside the ``dynamic_field`` table in column ``config``.
+The array contains the used possible values.
+These are keys found in your database inside the ``dynamic_field`` table in column ``config``.
 In this example it is a dynamic field of type *Dropdown*.

 .. code-block:: YAML